-A bank of America overdraft fee is an item fee that is issued by bank when the customer does not have enough money to complete a particular transaction.
-In the case of an overdraft fee, the bank of America would take charge of the transaction for the customer.
+A bank of America overdraft fee is an item fee that is issued by a bank when the customer does not have enough money to complete a particular transaction.
+In the case of an overdraft fee, Bank of America would take charge of the transaction for the customer.
 This would make your account to have a negative balance.

 There are some banking activities that might incur an overdraft from the bank of America.
 In the course of this article, we would, be looking at a practical guide on how to overdraft your bank of America account.

 Some of the things that might cause your bank of America account to have a negative balance include (how to overdraft your bank of America accounts);